CosmWasm/sylvia-book/src/basics/events.md

 #}
 ```

-If you have prepared an Ok scenario test after previous chapter then you can update it as above.
+If you have prepared an Ok scenario test after the previous chapter, then you can update it as
-I have added add_member call in the basic and capture response in `resp` variable.
+above.
+I have added the `add_member` call in the `basic` test and captured the response in the
+`resp` variable.

 As you can see, testing events on a simple test made it clunky.
 First of all, every string is
 heavily string-based - a lack of type control makes writing such tests difficult.
 Also, event types
 are prefixed with "wasm-" - it may not be a huge problem, but it doesn't clarify verification.
 But
-the problem is, how layered events structure are, which makes verifying them tricky.
+the problem is, how layered event structures are, which makes verifying them tricky.
 Also, the
 "wasm" event is particularly tricky, as it contains an implied attribute - `_contract_addr`
 containing an address called a contract.
 My general rule is - do not test emitted events unless
 some logic depends on them.